-This domain covers a podiatric surgeon's responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
+This domain covers podiatrists' responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
 It also addresses their responsibility for identifying, planning and implementing their ongoing professional learning needs with the objective of continuous improvement.
-Further, it promotes the role of podiatric surgeons in the pursuit of research and other scholarly activities to advance knowledge and facilitate learning within the profession.

-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: 4.1 Apply critical thinking and reflective practice to manage Identify the issue or challenge and the information that is required to respond. issues and challenges Find, appraise, analyse, interpret and apply evidence from the best available research to inform clinical reasoning and professional decision-making.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: 4.1 Apply critical thinking and reflective practice to manage Identify the issue or challenge and the information that is required to respond. issues and challenges Find, appraise, analyse, interpret and apply evidence from the best available research to inform clinical reasoning and professional decision-making.
 Regularly review existing practice - reflecting on professional challenges or experiences - and integrate knowledge and findings into practice. d.
 Recognise opportunities to contribute to the development of new knowledge through research and enquiry.
 4.2 Identify ongoing professional learning needs and opportunities Comply with legal and professional responsibilities to undertake continuing professional development (CPD) and ongoing cultural learning.
-Critically reflect on personal strengths and limitations to identify learning required to maintain and improve professional practice, including in relation to the safe and effective use of medicines. c.
+Critically reflect on personal strengths and limitations to identify learning required to maintain currency of professional practice, including in relation to the safe and effective use of medicines. c.
 Seek input from peers, supervisors and others to confirm learning needs of self and others to deliver improved patient outcomes. d.
 Plan and implement steps to address professional development needs.
 4.3 Engage in peer learning and a.
-Participate in peer assessment, standard-setting and mentorship. mentorship Use appropriate strategies to effectively supervise students and trainees in the clinical setting.
-Share knowledge, experiences and learnings with other podiatric surgeons, podiatrists and other health professionals where appropriate to enhance outcomes for patients.
-4.4 Improve podiatric surgical practice Evaluate and research podiatric surgical practice, identifying opportunities for improvement and implementing change at individual, organisational and health system levels.
-Actively promote best practice and evidence-based podiatric surgery principles.
-Change clinical practice when audit, review or other emerging evidence suggest performance is suboptimal or there are opportunities to improve. d.
-Routinely identify opportunities to improve quality of care.
-4.5 Teach, supervise and assess others Facilitate the education of students, patients, trainees, colleagues, other health professionals and the community by:
+Seek opportunities to engage in peer learning and mentorship. mentorship Share knowledge, experiences and learnings with other podiatrists and other health practitioners to enhance outcomes for patients. c.
+Where relevant, participate in peer assessment and mentorship. d.
+Where relevant, provide developmental support to other podiatrists and other health practitioners. e.
+Where relevant, use appropriate strategies to effectively participate in the supervision of students in the clinical setting.